sisterai/estate-assistant-system/README.md

 This ensures that the application is always in a deployable state and that any issues are caught early in the development process.

+## Travis CI

+Travis CI complements the existing GitHub Actions workflows by running the Node 20 pipeline defined in `.travis.yml`.
+Each build caches npm dependencies and executes backend and frontend jobs in isolation.

+- **Backend stage:** Installs dependencies with `npm --prefix backend ci`, then runs the TypeScript build and Jest suite.
+- **Frontend stage:** Installs dependencies with `npm --prefix frontend ci`, performs linting, builds the Next.js app, and runs Jest.
+- **Secrets:** Configure the same environment variables used locally (database URIs, Pinecone, Google AI keys, etc.) through the Travis project settings.

+> [!NOTE]
+> **More details:** See [`TRAVIS_CI.md`](TRAVIS_CI.md) for enablement steps, local parity commands, and maintenance tips.

 ## Testing

 The application includes unit tests for both the backend and frontend components.
 These tests ensure that the application functions correctly and that any changes made do not break existing functionality.